ParallelBrains/Spring-Hibernate-PostgreSQL-Maven-Jetty/README.md

 Please see the current development status of the project here: https://trello.com/b/Mo2khGgC/baselayout

+You can find the API documentation here: http://docs.parallelbrainsbaselayout.apiary.io/traffic A mock API operates at http://parallelbrainsbaselayout.apiary.io/

 Contributions are much appreciated!
 If you want to implement a new feature, please create a new branch off master called feature/your-feature-name and submit a pull request to master when your implementation is done.